 The Reception classroom is set out similarly to the Nursery classroom.
 The six areas of learning still feature and, in addition, phonics are developed so that children learn blends (using Read, Write, Inc.) and begin to write words and simple sentences.
 This is also when the children begin to follow our primary curriculum – a whole-school, topic-based approach to learning.
-We use a major topic each term as a theme which unifies all the childrens’ learning.
+We use a major topic each term as a theme which unifies all the children's learning.
 Moreover, this theme is studied across the whole school, allowing for dynamic interactions between different age groups.
-The morning sessions tend to be more formal – phonics, literacy and maths – and the afternoons more creative – PE, swimming, music, art, science, French and enrichment time.
+Children enjoy a predominantly child led curriculum - within that, they attend Forest School weekly and learn Spanish.
 Children are also given a reading book to take home to support their learning and will begin to do some light homework.

 Our children move on to Key Stage 1 with above average attainment in all levels, including personal and social development, and physical and creative development.
 They demonstrate excellent behaviour.